 Environments

 Kloudlite offers a structured approach for managing your applications and resources through the concept of environments.
 Each environment functions similarly to a Git branch, providing the flexibility to create, clone, and delete environments as needed.
-These environments encompass various types of resources, including applications, configurations, secrets, integrated resources, and more.
+These environments encompass various types of resources, including applications, configurations, secrets, managed resources, and more.

 Managing Applications with Kloudlite Environments